ankumar/architecture/Patterns/Stuff.md

 * A [big ball of mud](http://www.laputan.org/mud/) is a software system that lacks a perceivable architecture.
 Although undesirable from a software engineering point of view, such systems are common in practice due to business pressures, developer turnover and code entropy.
 They are a type of design anti-pattern.

 # Leadership:
+## "Best way to get another peer architect is to train one" - Sonya Natanzon

 * [Technical Leadership Masterclass](https://ruthmalan.com/Journal/2019/20190629SlideDocTechnicalLeadershipDecisions.pdf)